GMPavanLab/Swarm-CG/README.md

 	scg_optimize -h          # see point 2
 	scg_monitor -h           # see point 3

-To better handle sampling in symmetrical molecules, one can form groups of bonds/angles/dihedrals that Swarm-CG will consider identical, using line returns and/or comments in the topology (ITP) file.
+To better handle sampling in symmetrical molecules you can form groups of bonds/angles/dihedrals that Swarm-CG will consider identical, using line returns and/or comments in the topology (ITP) file.
 AA-mapped distributions will be averaged within groups to create the references used for evaluation (see point 1) or as target of the optimization procedure (see point 2).
 For optimization, identical parameters will be used for the bonds/angles/dihedrals within each group.

 Here is an ITP file extract from the demonstration data of [PAMAM G1](https://github.com/GMPavanLab/Swarm-CG/tree/master/PAMAM_G1_DATA/cg_model.itp):